chanzuckerberg/blessclient/README.md

 There are two built-in methods to facilitate the generation of blessclient configs:

 #### Import-config
-Alternatively, you can also use pre-generated config files.
+You can also use pre-generated config files.

 A few options here:
 - `blessclient import-config git@github.com:/..../teamA/blessconfig.yml`